Paraguayan People's Army: Kidnapping of María Edith Bordón de Debernardi (2001)

-On November 16, 2001, Maria Edith Bordon de Debernardi (aka "Nika") was kidnapped in the morning; a woman from a wealthy family, known especially for being the daughter-in-law of Enzo Debernardi - one of the "barons of Itaipu " during the Stroessner dictatorship.
-With this begins what is called the "kidnapping industry" of the current Paraguayan People's Army (then known as Free Country).
-Debenardi spent 64 days in captivity, and was released in the early morning hours of January 19, 2002.
-According to an official source, the ransom was paid in USD1,000,000; although according to other sources, the payment was higher.
+On 16 November 2001, María Edith Bordón de Debernardi, also known as "Nika", was abducted in the morning hours.
+She was a member of a prominent family and the daughter-in-law of Enzo Debernardi, one of the "barons of Itaipú" during the dictatorship of Alfredo Stroessner.
+The kidnapping is widely regarded as the beginning of a series of high-profile abductions attributed to the group later known as EPP, which at the time operated under the name Patria Libre.
+Bordón de Debernardi remained in captivity for 64 days and was released in the early hours of 19 January 2002.
+According to official sources, a ransom of approximately US$1,000,000 was paid; other reports have suggested that the amount may have been higher.

 Several of the kidnappers were part of the "Choré gang", and in turn sympathizers of the then Free Homeland Movement (later Free Homeland Party).
 For example, after a ransom payment agreed between kidnappers and family members of Bordón, three unknown young men collected the money and left in a vehicle with license plate 198174 from the municipality of Asunción., badge issued in the name of Gilberto Setrini, one of the members of the Choré gang captured in 1997.
 Likewise, part of the ransom money delivered to the authorities by Marcos Álvarez (given to him by Juan Arrom to "keep it for him"), it turned out, under expert opinion, to be money from the rescue.
 Advertisement Martí and Alcides Oviedo were recognized by the hostage as the "guards" during their kidnapping; Juan Arrom as the leader, Carmen Villalba as one of the cooks, among other people.
 It was not until June 2005 that the authorities discovered the house in which he was held in captivity, in the Palomar neighborhood of Asunción.